René Lévesque Park

 René Lévesque Park (Parc René-Lévesque) is an urban park in Montreal, Quebec, Canada.
 It is located in the borough of Lachine on a jetty between the Saint Lawrence River and the end of the Lachine Canal.
-Approximately 140,000 m2 in area, it is named after René Lévesque, the prime minister of Quebec from 1976 to 1985.
+Approximately 140,000 m2 in area, it is named after René Lévesque, the premier of Quebec from 1976 to 1985.

 The park features a bicycle path, an arboretum and several species of birds.
 Road access to the park is mainly through the Chemin du Canal, an extension of Saint Patrick Street.

 History

 The jetty was created in 1883 during a late expansion of the Lachine Canal.
 A parallel jetty, created in 1848 during the canal's first major expansion, is used as a yacht club.

-Sculpture Garden
+Sculpture garden

 There is a sculpture garden consisting of twenty two sculptures by Quebec artists in the park.
 The sculptures were unveiled during three sculpture symposiums, the first having taken place in 1985.
 The sculpture garden is part of the Lachine Museum.